adamspanier/CryptoConductor/docs/README.md

 - As a **Leader**, I want to **create new projects** so I can **start the scoring process**.
   - _Acceptance Criteria:_
-    1. Ensure new project interface exists
+    1. Ensure project dashbaord exists
-    2. Leader interface provides new project button
+    2. Leader role enables New Project button
-    3. New project process allows user to enter Name, Description, checkmark specialties, and limit access
+    3. Project management console allows user to enter Title, Description, choose specialties, niches, clients, and limit access
-    4. Create button makes new project
+    4. Ensure existence of create button

 - As a **Leader**, I want to **edit projects** so I can **fix errors or update information**.
   - _Acceptance Criteria:_
-    1. Ensure project edit interface exists
+    1. Ensure project dashboard exists
-    2. Leader interface provides a list of existing projects
+    2. Leader role enables edit for all projects
-    3. Ensure edit button exists for each project in the leader interface list
+    4. Edit button links to project management console
-    4. Edit button links to project edit interface
+    4. Ensure existence of update button

 - As a **Leader**, I want to **view projects** so I can **track specialist changes**.
   - _Acceptance Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
     2. Provide role based views of each project
-    3. Ensure all changes to any given project are logged
+    3. Ensure all changes to any given project are logged in project entries
-    4. List change history for each piece of information in the project
+    4. Ensure Project entires dashboard can filter by specialist, specialty, niche, and score.

 <!---
 - As a **Leader**, I want to **view projects** so I can **track specialist participation**.